johnpolacek/hello-next-app/README.md

 Get your account credentials from the Firebase console at _Project settings > Service accounts_ where you can click on Generate new private key and download the credentials as a json file.
 It will contain keys such as `project_id`, `client_email` and `client_id`.
 Set them as environment variables in the `.env` file at the root of this project.

+Additionally, the Firebase Admin SDK requires access to this json file, so move it into the `lib/firebase/admin` directory.
+This file contains private keys for access to your Firebase project, so it should not get committed to source control.
+It is already excluded via the `.gitignore` file in the top level of the Hello Next App project.

 We will also need to set up the Authentication settings for our app.
 In the Firebase console, go to the Authentication section for your app.
 Under Sign-in providers, enable 'Email/Password' and Email link (passwordless login).

 Next, add a new Web App to your project.